bersling/express-session-angular-ngx/README.md

 ## Tutorial

+Here's a written version of a tutorial.
+There's also a tutorial available on youtube at <coming soon>.

+### Introduction

 Sessions help you to identify returning users, so they don't have their login-credentials (username, password) on every request.
 Express actually makes this so simple, I first even didn't understand how it could work.
 Take this example (courtesy to tutorialspoint):

 ```